lotusnprod/lotus-manuscript/manuscript.md

 All necessary scripts for data gathering and harmonization can be found in the [lotus-processor](https://gitlab.com/lotus7/lotus-processor) repository in the [src/1_gathering](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/1_gathering) directory.
 All subsequent and future iterations that include additional data sources, either updated information from the same data sources or new data, will involve a comparison of the new with previously gathered data at the SSOT level to ensure that the data is only curated once.

-#### Data Cleaning & Validation {.page_break_before}
+#### Data Cleaning & Validation

 As shown in Figure @fig:workflow, data curation consisted of three stages: harmonization, cleaning and validation.
 Thereby, after the harmonization stage, each of the three central objects - chemical compounds, biological organisms and reference - were cleaned.
 Given the data size (2.5M+ initial entries), manual validation was unfeasible.
 Curating the references was a particularly challenging part of the process.
 Whereas organisms are typically reported by at least their vernacular or scientific denomination and chemical structures via their SMILES, InChI, InChIKey or image (not covered in this work), references suffer from largely insufficient reporting standards.
-Despite relatively poor standardization of the initial reference field, proper referencing remains an indispensable way to establish the validity of structure-organism pairs.
+Despite poor standardization of the initial reference field, proper referencing remains an indispensable way to establish the validity of structure-organism pairs.
-Better reporting practices, supported by new tools such as [Scholia](https://scholia.toolforge.org/) [@doi:10.5281/ZENODO.1036595; @doi:10.3897/rio.5.e35820] and relying on Wikidata, [Fatcat](https://fatcat.wiki/), or [Semantic Scholar](https://www.semanticscholar.org/) should improve reference-related information retrieval in the future.
+Better reporting practices, supported by tools such as [Scholia](https://scholia.toolforge.org/) [@doi:10.5281/ZENODO.1036595; @doi:10.3897/rio.5.e35820] and relying on Wikidata, [Fatcat](https://fatcat.wiki/), or [Semantic Scholar](https://www.semanticscholar.org/) should improve reference-related information retrieval in the future.

 In addition to curating the entries during data processing, 420 referenced structure-organism pairs were selected for manual validation.
 An entry was considered as valid if: *i)* the structure (in the form of any structural descriptor that could be linked to the final sanitized InChIKey) was described in the reference *ii)* the containing organism (as any organism descriptor that could be linked to the accepted canonical name) was described in the reference and *iii)* the reference was describing the occurrence of the chemical structure in the biological organism.